-Once a property is deemed ‘historic’ by being listed either on the National Register of Historic Places individually or contributing to a historic district or is part of a Certified Historic District, a project can receive tax credits, which lowers the taxes owed, on qualified rehabilitation expenses if their work conforms to the Secretary of the Interior’s Standards for Historic Building Rehabilitation.
+Once a property is deemed ‘historic’ by being listed either on the National Register of Historic Places individually or contributing to a historic district or is part of a Certified Local Historic District, a project can receive tax credits, which lowers the taxes owed, on qualified rehabilitation expenses if their work conforms to the Secretary of the Interior’s Standards for Historic Building Rehabilitation.

 State VS Federal Tax Credit

 “The state credits apply to income-producing property including either commercial or residential rental property, or personal residences that are certified historic structures and meet the minimum investment threshold.
 Missouri law provides an investment tax credit equal to 25% of approved costs associated with qualified rehabilitation made after Jan.
 1, 1998.